hirememorey/election_game/DEVELOPER_HANDOFF.md

 **The most immediate opportunity is completing the Action Points system frontend implementation, which will unlock the full potential of the multiple-actions-per-turn system and provide a much more engaging gameplay experience.**

 **The codebase is well-documented, thoroughly tested, and follows clear patterns that make it easy to extend and maintain.
 The next developer has a strong foundation to build upon with clear technical direction and strategic priorities established.**

+**The new incumbent/outsider public mood logic adds significant strategic depth and creates natural tension between office-holders and challengers, making the game more politically realistic and engaging.**

 ---